-Although the organization has access a surplus healthy food, they found there to be a need for a kitchen facility to create affordable food products and meals.
+Although the organization has access to a surplus of healthy food, they found there was a need for a kitchen facility to create affordable food products and meals.
 This initiative has all the ingredients for success: the kitchen, the food, and the chefs.

 Food Shift is taking a new approach to long-time issues, attempting to shift the food waste and food insecurity paradigm.
-The revenue generated from selling premium products to grocery stores will be reinvested into the program and to help expand the organization’s food waste reduction solutions.
-The proceeds also help subsidize healthy food products for agencies that serve food insecure populations, such as after school programs, senior centers, and homeless shelters.
+The revenue generated from selling premium products to grocery stores will be reinvested into the program to help expand the organization’s food waste reduction solutions.
+The proceeds also help subsidize healthy food products for agencies that serve food-insecure populations, such as after-school programs, senior centers, and homeless shelters.

 Shifting US Food Culture